SPUR-TECH/Any-And-All/README.md

     ![Product Page links](documentation/readme/any-and-all-product-page-tag-and-links-2.jpg)

 - ## If user is Staff User.
-    - Links to the edit item will appear at the bottom.
+    - Links to the edit product will appear at the bottom.
 ![Product Page links](documentation/readme/any-and-all-product-page-tag-and-links.jpg)

 ---